A Gentle Introduction to the Axiom of Choice: Objections

 \subsection{Mathematical inconveniences}

 Often, a reason to not believe $\AC$ is its seemingly paradoxical consequences.
-If there were such a thing as a canonical\footnote{See, for example, ``the most spectacular [counterintuitive geometrical consequence of $\AC$]" in \cite[Ch.I]{Bell2009} and ``the most stunning [paradoxical result that is demonstrable in $\ZFC$ but not in $\ZF$]" in \cite[\S 5.2]{Herrlich2006}, as well as \cite[\S 9.4: Banach-Tarski paradox]{JustWeese1} and \cite[\S 1.3: A paradoxical decomposition of the sphere]{Jech73}.} example of a ``disastrous" consequence of the axiom of choice, it would be the Banach-Tarski paradox---which, roughly stated, says that a closed three-dimensional ball $B$ can be decomposed into finitely many pieces, which can be rearranged into two disjoint copies of $B$ using only rigid transformations.
+If there were such a thing as a canonical\footnote{See, for example, ``the most spectacular [counterintuitive geometrical consequence of $\AC$]" in \cite[Ch.I]{Bell2009} and ``the most stunning [paradoxical result that is demonstrable in $\ZFC$ but not in $\ZF$]" in \cite[\S 5.2]{Herrlich2006}, as well as \cite[\S 9.4: Banach--Tarski paradox]{JustWeese1} and \cite[\S 1.3: A paradoxical decomposition of the sphere]{Jech73}.} example of a ``disastrous" consequence of the axiom of choice, it would be the Banach--Tarski paradox---which, roughly stated, says that a closed three-dimensional ball $B$ can be decomposed into finitely many pieces\footnote{In fact, five pieces suffice \cite{R-Robinson-BT-5-pieces-1947}; see \cite[Ch.\ 5]{Wagon1985} or \cite[Ch.\ 7]{Halbeisen-gentle-intro-2025}.}, which can be rearranged into two disjoint copies of $B$ using only rigid transformations.

 More precisely, we say $B\approx C$ if there exist finite partitions $B = P_1\sqcup\cdots\sqcup P_n$ and $C=Q_1\sqcup\ldots\sqcup Q_n$ such that for each $1\leq i\leq n$, $P_i$ is congruent to $Q_i$.